blob: 20ca685ec430c00760a72da425a3c32ece12b28c [file] [log] [blame] [edit]

 //

-// Note that there are code that refer implementation details of this function.
+// Note that there is code that refers to implementation details of this

 template <typename T>